TITLE 21 AGRICULTURE AND RANCHING

 G. Cattle that are removed from the feedlot for pasturing in New Mexico shall be branded in accordance with Section 77-9-3, NMSA 1978, prior to removal.

-H. Nothing herein shall exempt any owner of livestock, or feedlot operator who has cattle branded with the alternative in their facility, from possessing necessary bills of sale or proof of ownership for their livestock, or the livestock which they have in their possession under authority of the owner, and presenting proof of ownership to an inspector, or agent of the Board, upon request.
+H. Nothing herein shall exempt any owner of livestock, or feedlot operator who has cattle branded with the alternative in their facility, from possessing necessary bills of sale or proof of ownership for their livestock, or the livestock which they have in their possession under authority of the owner, and presenting proof of ownership to an inspector, or agent of the board, upon request.

-[21.32.2.10 NMAC - N, 7/31/2000]
+[21.32.2.10 NMAC - Rp, 21.32.2.10 NMAC, 7/16/2024]

-21.32.2.11 ADDITIONAL PROVISIONS FOR ALTERNATIVE BRANDED CATTLE
+21.32.2.11 ADDITIONAL PROVISIONS FOR ALTERNATIVE BRANDED CATTLE:

-A. Cattle identified by the alternative to branding allowed by 21.32.2.8.A NMAC, 21.32.2.9 NMAC, and 21.32.2.10 NMAC shall not be allowed to travel out of district to an auction market by use of a telephone permit under the provisions of 21.32.3.9.C NMAC.
+A. Cattle identified by the alternative to branding allowed by Subsection A of 21.32.2.8.
+NMAC, 21.32.2.9 NMAC, and 21.32.2.10 NMAC shall not be allowed to travel out of district to an auction market by use of a telephone permit under the provisions of Subsection C of 21.32.3.9 NMAC.
 Cattle branded with the alternative must be visually inspected by an authorized agent of the Livestock Board and a certificate of inspection issued prior to being transported across a livestock inspection district line.

-B. After the sale of cattle branded with the alternative, the subsequent owner has thirty days within which to remove the tags of the previous owner and brand with his/her brand, or apply the new owner’s alternative to branding in accordance with Section 77-9-3 NMSA 1978 and this rule.
+B. After the sale of cattle branded with the alternative, the subsequent owner has thirty days within which to remove the tags of the previous owner and brand with their brand, or apply the new owner’s alternative to branding in accordance with Section 77-9-3 NMSA 1978 and this rule.

 C. For cattle identified by the alternative at the time of sale, the authority to use the alternative to branding shall not be transferred in any way, including by written permission on the bill of sale, to the subsequent owner.

-D. All cattle identified by the alternative to branding and sold must be inspected at the time of sale by an inspector, or an agent, of the Livestock Board.
+D. All cattle identified by the alternative to branding and sold must be inspected at the time of sale by an inspector, or an agent, of the livestock board.
 This inspection is required regardless of the intention to move the cattle across a district line or out of state.
 The inspector, or agent, shall document the inspection on the proper certificate and the charge the fees for such inspection.

 E. A person shall not sell, buy or receive any cattle in New Mexico unless the cattle are branded or has other means of identification acceptable to the board, except cattle imported from another state.